Buprenorphine and naloxone (oral/sublingual)

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how buprenorphine and naloxone will affect you.
 Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

 Buprenorphine and naloxone side effects